mkazic1/Top-Rating-App/README.md

 You will also see any lint errors in the console.

 ## IMPORTANT
+Generate a API key on this page [https://www.themoviedb.org/](https://www.themoviedb.org/).\
 Make a new .env file on the root level inside which you should have your API key in following format:\
 REACT_APP_API=PASTE_YOUR_API_KEY\
 In case of need rerun the app with `npm start`.